 Learn more about Fidos for Freedom, Inc. here.

-For organizations seeking to participate in the program-
+Are you an organization seeking to participate in the program-

 Basic qualifications to participate in the Maryland Veterans Service Animal Program include:

 Trains service dogs for use by Maryland veterans or